NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 this page for support on missing $2500 Claims e.g. 20 $2500 NXR Claims in 2019.
 Approx ~$0.08 USD Per [NXR] Token.
 ***

-- Stepped Into the Future.
-Application Cases https://wavesenterprise.com/use-cases/category/all
+- Stepped Into the Future [NXT] Application Cases https://wavesenterprise.com/use-cases/category/all

 Harnessing NEURO [WAVES] Energy ❤️ Use for free waves trading and transaction fees